migueog/migueog.github.io/projects.md

 ### UAV-G

 My work for UAV-g consisted of developing the website and the overall design of the company.
 You can check out the website here: <a href="http://www.uav-g-2015.ca/">www.uav-g-2015.ca</a>

 Technology used: HTML, CSS, Javascript, Bootstrap, JQuery

-### Quartat

-My work for Quartat consisted of developing the website and the overall design of the company.

-Technology used: HTML, CSS, Javascript, Bootstrap, JQuery